-The proper functioning of our technology platform is essential to our business.
+The proper functioning of our technology platforms is essential to our business.
 Any significant failure in our information technology systems could have a material adverse effect on our business and profitability.

 Our business is highly dependent on the ability of our information technology systems to timely process a large amount of information relating to the financial products and services we provide to our clients.
 The proper functioning of our financial control, accounting, product database, client database, client service and other data processing systems, together with the communication systems between our various service centers and our headquarters in Shanghai, is critical to our business and to our ability to compete effectively.
-In particular, we rely on the online service platform provided through our website www.noahgroup.com as well as our mobile applications, such as Wei Nuo Ya and Cai Fu Pai, to provide our clients with updated information about their historical purchases, the status of the products they purchased and various other notifications.
+In particular, we rely on our online service platforms, including our website www.noah-fund.com and our mobile applications, such as Wei Nuo Ya and Fund Smile, to provide our clients with updated information about the products they purchased.
 Maintaining and improving our technology infrastructure requires significant levels of investment.
 Any failure to maintain satisfactory performance, reliability, security and availability of our network infrastructure could result in the unavailability or slowdown of our website or reduced order fulfillment performance and cause significant harm to our reputation and our ability to attract and maintain users.
 Server interruptions, breakdowns or system failures in the cities where we maintain our servers and system hardware, including failures that may be attributable to sustained power shutdowns, or other events within or outside our control that could result in a sustained shutdown of all or a material portion of our services, could reduce the volume of products sold and the attractiveness of product offerings on our platform.
 We maintain our backup system hardware and operate our back-end infrastructure, but such backup may not be effective in addressing any of the foregoing problems.
 Our network systems are also vulnerable to damage from computer viruses, fire, flood, earthquake, power loss, telecommunications failures, computer hacking and similar events.
 Although we have not experienced system failures, we cannot assure you that our business activities would not be materially disrupted in the event of a partial or complete failure of any of these information technology or communication systems, which could be caused by, among other things, software malfunction, computer virus attacks or conversion errors due to system upgrading.
 Any such future occurrences could reduce customer satisfaction, damage our reputation and our financial condition, results of operations and business prospects, as well as our reputation, could be materially and adversely affected.

-We may not be able to prevent unauthorized use of our intellectual property, which could reduce demand for our products and services, adversely affect our revenues and harm our competitive position.
+We may not be able to prevent unauthorized use of our intellectual property, which could reduce demands for our products and services, adversely affect our revenues and harm our competitive position.